 Vitamin D comes in two main forms: cholecalciferol (D3) and ergocalciferol (D2).
 Vitamin D3 is found in animal sources, and is the type of Vitamin D that your body makes.
 Vitamin D2 comes from vegetable sources, and must be converted in your body into Vitamin D3 in order to be active.

 Vitamin D has a broad range of functions in the body.
-Some of the known areas of action are in mood, immune function, bone strength, and anti-cancer activity.
+Some of the known areas of action are in mood improvement, immune function, bone strength, and anti-cancer activity.
 Vitamin D is only beginning to be understood, and there are likely many more body systems and symptoms that are affected by Vitamin D.

 It is not unusual that a wide variety of symptoms will resolve upon simply achieving optimal Vitamin D status.